 Two things changed in the last 18 months that make Level-3 deployment practical at companies that aren't hyperscalers:

 Model capability crossed the reliability threshold.
-The latest frontier models — Claude 3.5+ and equivalents — can reason across multi-step tasks, handle exceptions, and maintain context across a full operational loop without losing coherence.
+The latest frontier models (Claude Opus and equivalents) can reason across multi-step tasks, handle exceptions, and maintain context across a full operational loop without losing coherence.
 This wasn't true in 2023.
 It is now.

 MCP (Model Context Protocol) solved the data access problem.
 Anthropic's open standard for connecting AI agents to internal tools means an agent can read from your CRM, write to your database, and call your internal APIs through a standardised, permissioned interface.
 Without MCP, you're building custom integration plumbing for every data source.
 With it, you're configuring connections that any agent can use.